coastalwhite/intro-power-analysis/src/aes/key-bytes.md

 sub-key.

 Well done!
 We have cracked our first sub-key!
-Now that we know how to load in our power traces and we have successfully cracked one of the bytes of the encryption key, we can move on to cracking the entire key.
+Now that we know how to load in our power traces, and we have successfully cracked one of the bytes of the encryption key, we can move on to cracking the entire key.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)